-The Board of Medicine does not expect there will be any opposition or objection to any of the proposed rules.
+The Board of Medicine does not expect there will be any opposition or objection to the proposed rules.

 As required by WYO.
 STAT.
 ANN. \S 16-3-103(a)(i)(G), these proposed rules meet minimum substantive state statutory requirements.
+The proposed rules do not create a constitutional taking.